fishtoeG/fishtoe/README.md

 #### App Description:
-The app provides a very simple, effective deck of vocabulary flashcards that will help you prepare for the American SAT (or GRE or TOEFL) exam.
-It contains the 600 important vocabulary words routinely included in the exam.
-Each vocabulary flashcard contains the definition, audio pronunciation, synonyms, usage example and etymology (root) if available.
-It also includes the English to Chinese, Spanish, Japanese and Korean translations.
-This feature is very helpful for the ESL (English as Secondary Language) students to grasp the meaning of the vocabulary words.
-Once a word is done for studying, it then can be tested in Quiz.
+This app comes in three separate versions, all of which contain a simple and effective deck of vocabulary flashcards that will help prepare you for different exams.
+Each app is specifically tailored to the respective exam (SAT/ACT, GRE, or TOEFL/IELTS) and contains 600-800 important vocabulary words routinely included in that particular exam.
+The vocabulary flashcards in each app contain the word’s definition, audio pronunciation, synonyms, usage examples, and (if available) etymology (root) of the relevant word.
+In addition, there are translations for English to Chinese, Spanish, Japanese and Korean languages, a feature particularly helpful for ESL (English as a Secondary Language) students.
+After studying a given word/flashcard, the word can tested in a quiz.

 #### Tap to download the free app:
 [SAT 600](https://apps.apple.com/tw/app/fishtoe-sat/id1642123199?l=en-GB)